Taming Barren Plateaus in Arbitrary Parameterized Quantum Circuits without Sacrificing Expressibility: Strategy to activate untrainable parameters

 \begin{theorem} Consider a $T$-activating MPQC $\channelMT{\bm{\theta},\bm{\theta}_{\mathcal{G}},\bm{\theta}_{\mathcal{G}'_T}}$, evaluated with respect to a local observable $O$.
 Suppose that the conditions stated in \cref{thm:absence_BP_MPQC_parameters} hold.
 Let $T = R_{P_{T}}(\theta_{T})$ denote the single-qubit rotation gate to be activated.
 Then, we have

 \end{theorem}

 {In practice, \cref{thm:activate_parameters} provides a strategy to adaptively modify the MPQC architecture, enabling the training of all the parameters in the circuit.} The procedure can be implemented as follows.
 We first train the MPQC $\channelM{\bm{\theta},\bm{\theta}_{\mathcal{G}}}$ to minimize the loss function.
 As stated before, certain parameters before the gadget layer may remain untrainable.
-If such a parameter is identified, we can apply the activation strategy to optimize it.
+If such a parameter is identified, we can apply the activation strategy to make it trainable.
 Moreover, by initializing the newly introduced parameters in $\channelMT{\bm{\theta},\bm{\theta}_{\mathcal{G}},\bm{\theta}_{\mathcal{G}'_T}}$ to zero, the loss function retains the same value as that of $\channelM{\bm{\theta},\bm{\theta}_{\mathcal{G}}}$.
 This enables us to further minimize the loss funtion. {If multiple untrainable parameters are identified, the same activation procedure can be successively applied.}

-Furthermore, this strategy can naturally extend {to} multi-qubit rotation gate and multiple parameters: by inserting several $\gadget{\bm{\theta}}$ and several gadgets of the form $\gadgetT{\bm{\theta}}$, multiple parameters can be simultaneously activated within a single MPQC.
-We leave the detail construction and discussion in \cref{app:activate_multiple_paras}.
+Furthermore, this strategy can naturally extend {to} multi-qubit rotation gate and multiple parameters: by inserting several $\gadget{\bm{\theta}}$ and several gadgets of the form $\gadgetT{\bm{\theta}}$, multiple parameters can be simultaneously activated within a single MPQC. {Details of the construction for this strategy and its application can be found in \sm~I and \sm~M, respectively.}